b-mazur/asaf/README.md

 **My prob files are huge**

-In general you can play with `PrintGhostProbabilitesEvery` parameter.
+In general, you can play with `PrintGhostProbabilitesEvery` parameter.
 A more frequent print will be useful when you want to use energy fluctuations to extrapolate MPD, otherwise a value similar to that used in `PrintEvery` will be sufficient to monitor the simulation.

-> [!NOTE]
-> this is note

-> [!WARNING]
-> This is warning